CumulusNetworks/docs/content/cumulus-netq-40/More-Documents/NetQ-CLI-Reference-Manual/I-commands.md

 NetQ installation can be performed with a single command or you can perform the individual steps using multiple commands.
 Generally, using the single command option is *strongly recommended*.
 However, the individual commands can be useful for troubleshooting the installation process when it fails.
 You may need to {{<exlink url="https://support.mellanox.com/s/contact-support-page" text="create a support ticket">}} to take full advantage of the individual commands.

-These commands can only be used once the physical server or VM has been bootstrapped.
+These commands can only be used after the physical server or VM has been bootstrapped.
 Refer to {{<link title="A and B Commands/#netq-bootstrap" text="netq bootstrap">}}.

 {{<figure src="/images/netq/cliref-install-onprem-single-server-330.png" width="500" caption="On-premises single server">}}